ITOCHU Corporation

 -

-Th company reports that the calculation of GHG is done using the GHG protocol developed by WRI (World Resources Institute) and WBCSD (World Business Council for Sustainable Development).
+The company uses the GHG Protocol developed by WRI (the World Resources Institute) and WBCSD (the World Business Council for Sustainable Development) to calculate GHG emissions.

 -